siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/general-utilities/overview.md

-# IBM UrbanCode Deploy General Utilites - Overview
+# IBM DevOps Deploy General Utilites - Overview

 The General Utilities plugin automates a number of general utilities as a process step.
-This plug-in is installed as part of IBM UrbanCode Deploy.
+This plug-in is installed as part of IBM DevOps Deploy.

 This plug-in includes one step: